Church Giving During COVID: Reasons for Optimism

 Here’s something I’ve said in the past to place visitors at ease:

-“Look, if this is not your church or you’re just visiting, give to your local church.
-You’re welcome to give.
-But I don’t want you to feel any pressure to give as a visitor.”
+“Look, if this is not your church or you’re just visiting, we don’t want you to feel any pressure to give.
+Of course, you’re welcome to give here or at your local church as you feel led, but I don’t want you to feel any pressure to give as a visitor.”

 There you have it.